Family Spirit Programs for Mental Health Issues

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of the Family Spirit Strengths (FSS) treatment for mental health issues?
+What prior data suggests that the Family Spirit Strengths (FSS) program is safe for participants?

-How is the Family Spirit Strengths (FSS) treatment different from other treatments for mental health issues?
+What evidence suggests that the Family Spirit Strengths program is effective for mental health issues?

 Emily Haroz